Mortal/csaudk-submitj/tasks/queue/README.md

 then your program should perform the above operation four times:

-* After the 1st operation, the list contains: 3 4 5 2
+* After the 1st operation, 1 and 2 are removed and 2 is added, so the list contains: 3 4 5 2
-* After the 2nd operation, the list contains: 5 2 4
+* After the 2nd operation, 3 and 4 are removed and 4 is added, so the list contains: 5 2 4
-* After the 3rd operation, the list contains: 4 2
+* After the 3rd operation, 5 and 2 are removed and 2 is added, so the list contains: 4 2
-* After the 4th operation, the list contains: 4
+* After the 4th operation, 4 and 2 are removed and 2 is added, so the list contains: 2

-That means your program should return 4.
+That means your program should return 2.

 Concretely, you must implement a public method named `simulate` that takes an `ArrayList<Integer> input` as argument